progressionnetwork/progressionnetwork/README.md

 <img align="right" alt="GIF" src="https://user-images.githubusercontent.com/33197180/125737592-447b9a2b-cbdd-44d4-9e8b-a990e88cac29.gif?raw=true" width="380" height="300" />

+t learning, text-to-speech, and other fascinating things.
+If you need help with any of my projects or you would like to collaborate, do not hesitate to contact me.

 I am __uberwow__, a self-professed geek, serial startuper, data scientist and Python\C++ developer.

 You can read more about me in [Russian](https://futureagi.ru/) or [English](https://futureagi.com/).

-Some of my interests are:
+## Some of my interests are:

 * Startups, VC;
 * Coding: Python, C\C++, asm_86;